 Mobile stages are best suited for hard surfaces.
 Mobile stages that are approved to be placed in grass are required to have plywood under the wheels or hydraulic supports.
-This includes load-in, during the event and load-out.
+This requirement applies during load-in, the event and load-out.

-If the mobile stage is greater than 400 square feet (i.e. 20'x20'), has an attached covering of tent or awning over 400 square feet, a Fire Department Temporary Operational Permit and inspection will be required.
-Mobile stages under a separate structure of tent or awning over 400 square feet will require a building and Fire permit via the BZS/CFD combined Temporary Structure Application.
+When a stage exceeds 400 square feet (i.e. 20'x20'), or has an attached covering of tent or awning over 400 square feet, a Temporary Structure Application and inspection will be required.
+The building permit is separate and in addition to the Special Event Permit, and may be required for events outside of City parks.
+Approval of a Special Event Permit does not guarantee Building and Zoning approval or issuance of their permit.